-The "Euler forward-backward" scheme is a stable and economical numerical scheme for linear gravity wave equations without advection terms (Mesinger and Arakawa, 1976), and this is adopted for the governing equations in the free-surface formulation of MRI.COM.
+The barotropic model is solved under the governing equations, Eqs.
+(7.1), (7.2) and (7.5).
+We adopt the "Euler forward-backward" scheme, which is a stable and economical numerical scheme for linear gravity wave equations without advection terms (Mesinger and Arakawa, 1976).
 This scheme is more stable than the leap-frog scheme.
 The time step can be doubled for the linear gravity wave equations.
 In this numerical scheme, either the continuity equation or the momentum equation is calculated first, and then the estimated values are used for calculating the remaining equations.
-In the procedure of MRI.COM, the surface elevation is first calculated using the continuity equation; the calculated surface elevation is then used to calculate the pressure gradient terms of the momentum equations.
+In the procedure of MRI.COM, the surface elevation is first calculated using the continuity equation, Eq.
+(7.5); the calculated surface elevation is then used to calculate the pressure gradient terms of the momentum equations, Eqs.
+(7.1) and (7.2).
+(Killworth et al. (1991) recommended using the Euler backward (Matsuno) scheme for the free surface model except for the tidal problem.
+The Euler-backward scheme damps higher modes and is more stable.
+However, the computer burden increases considerably because this scheme calculates the equations twice for one time step.
+In MRI.COM, stable solutions are efficiently obtained by using the Euler forward-backward scheme because the time filter is applied for the barotropic mode.)